boston-dynamics/spot-sdk/python/examples/visualizer/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```

+## Running the Example
+To run the example:

+```
+python3 -m basic_streaming_visualizer --username USER --password PASSWORD ROBOT_IP [--local-grid {no-step,obstacle-distance,terrain}]
+```
 As well, the example program takes an optional command line argument of `--local-grid` to specify which local grid sources to be visualized.
 The argument must be one of `{terrain, obstacle-distance, no-step}`.
 By default, the program will visualize the terrain map, which shows the estimated heights of objects near Spot.
 To visualize more than one grid source at a time, you must repeat the command line argument for each grid source; for example, `--local-grid terrain --local-grid no-step`.

-## Running the Example
-To run the example:

-```
-python3 -m basic_streaming_visualizer --username USER --password PASSWORD ROBOT_IP
-```
 ### Camera Controls

 The controls to interact with the visualization screen while the example is running: